trustgraph-ai/trustgraph/docs/tech-specs/flow-class-definition.md

 - Shared across all flow instances of the same class
 - Typically expensive or stateless services (LLMs, embedding models)
 - Use `{class}` template variable for queue naming
+- Settings can be fixed values or parameterized with `{parameter-name}` syntax
 - Examples: `embeddings:{class}`, `text-completion:{class}`, `graph-rag:{class}`

 ### 2. Flow Section